CieranAlmond/octo/README.md

 - Phishing program to better educate users (as this is a common attack vector)
 - Encrypt databases containing PII
 - Protect assets by deploying MDM solution.
 Establish a JML process for safe return of assets, or perform remote wipes to ensure company data is deleted.
 Deploy AV on company machines
-- Scan public repos to ensure no secrets in plaintext in code
+- Scan public repos to ensure no secrets in plaintext in code.
+Ensure that a two eyes model is adopted to reduce developer mistakes or insider threats.
 - Ensure MFA is enabled for users accessing company assets and data
+- Enable logging and start creating alerts for key indicators of compromise

 # 🟠Medium Priority

-- Enable logging and start creating alerts for key indicators of compromise
 - Work towards getting company issued machines.
 Create an image that builds in security controls.
 Have a VPN/AV/DLP deployed by default
-- Introduce a change process for deploying.
-At least have a peer review of deployments to prevent damaging codebase.
-- Perform IAM reviews on a monthly/quarterly basis depending on permissions granted.#
+- Perform IAM reviews on a monthly/quarterly basis depending on permissions granted.
 - Establish an asset inventory / list.
+- Work towards an established single point view for secrets management (AWS KMS, etc)

 # 🟢Low Priority